 Learn how to do hemming stitch in order to hand stitch a hem.
 Would you like to be able to make a hem that hangs beautifully and looks very professional?
-A hand-stitched hem is the way to go!
+A hand-stitched hem is a way to go!
 It may sound tedious in this modern world of technology and speed but hand stitching a hem is really worth the effort especially if you want an invisible result.

 The hem of a garment is a very important part of the finished product.
-There is a wide range of hemming stitches to complement the finish of a dress, blouse or pair of pants.
+There is a wide range of hemming stitches to complement the finish of a dress, blouse, or pair of pants.
 Hems can be decorative or almost invisible, but the best hems are sewn by hand.
 You can read more in my article on how to sew a hem.

 The stitches listed below will give your handiwork the perfect finishing touch.